turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 ### By the end of this lesson you should...

 * Understand the difference between synchronous and asynchronous operations
-* Be familiar with AJAX and XMLHttpRequest objects
+* Be familiar with the fetch API
+* Understand how network requests work
 * Know what a `GET` request does and how to use it

 ---